Ruchi479/README-Generator/SampleREADME.md

-# **Readme Generator**
+# Readme Generator

   ![License](https://img.shields.io/badge/license-Apache%202.0-red.svg)

   ## ProjectDescription
-  This project aims to allow the user to create a README.md file using the integrated terminal, node.js, npm inquirer and file system.
+  This project aim to allow the user to create a Readme file using the Node.js, npm inquirer and File System(fs).

   ## Table of Contents:
   * [ProjectDescription](#ProjectDescription)